 Jesus' sacrifice for us did not catch God by surprise and Jesus wasn't His plan B. We see here that, even before the creation of the world, God's plan for saving us involved Jesus dying in our place.

-Through him you believe in God, who raised him from the dead and glorified him, and so your faith and hope are in God.
+Through him you trust in God, who raised him from the dead and gave him glory; so that your trust and hope are in God.

 Jesus' coming to the earth, dying for our sins, and being raised again demonstrates the Father's love and power.
 Our hope is that the Father will do the same for us just as Jesus promised and, as we have already seen, He gave us the Spirit to testify to our spirits that we are His.

-Now that you have purified yourselves by obeying the truth so that you have sincere love for your brothers, love one another deeply, from the heart.
+Now that you have purified yourselves by obeying the truth, so that you have a sincere love for your brothers, love each other deeply, with all your heart.

 A pure heart comes from knowing the Word of God and putting it in action.
 The Spirit tells us when our actions and words do not match what God's Word says.
 The Spirit will also give us the power to conform our lives to that Word.
 The more we are transformed by the Word (Jesus Christ), the more we will show love to others and it will be from the heart.